From Idea to Icon: The Phenomenal Rise of Drop Stop "todaY," of Innovation

 Entrepreneurial Lessons from Drop Stop’s Success

-Drop Stop is one of the most inspiring Shark Tank success stories—not because it was high-tech or new, but because it was simple, expandable, and solved a universal annoyance.
+Drop Stop is one of the most inspiring Shark Tank success stories—not because it was high-tech or new, but because it was simple, scalable, and solved a universal annoyance.

 -